jmettraux/aachen/src/caa__character_creation.md

 Background
 : Determine the background of the character;
-: Follow then the background table to roll or pick skills.
+: Then follow the background table to roll or pick skill levels.

 Class
 : Select a character class;